-Figure 10 Increasing the temperature of the return flow

-Solar Earnings

-The analysis on two representative days showed a good performance of the solar plant.
+Figure 10 Increasing the temperature of the return flow Solar Earnings The analysis on two representative days showed a good performance of the solar plant.
 On a good day with nearly ideal condition the plant reach a cumulated feed-in of 27 MWh shared over eleven hours.
 Even on a bad day with unfavourable conditions the plant was approximately eight hours in operation and reached a feed-in of 8 MWh.
 For more information get in contact with:

-Sebastian Grimm AGFW Projekt GmbH Research and Development

-Tel: +49 69 6304-200 Fax: +49 69 6304-455 s.grimm@agfw.de
+Sebastian Grimm AGFW Projekt GmbH Research and Development Tel: +49 69 6304-200 Fax: +49 69 6304-455 s.grimm@agfw.de

-4. Biomass Fired Boiler House at the Plant Salcininkai
+5. Biomass Fired Boiler House at the Plant Salcininkai

-Salcininkai, Lithania
+Salcininkai, Lithuania

-Project Summary:
+Year of the Retrofitting Project: 2015

-Salcininku silumos tinklai, Ltd is the operator of the district heating system in Salcininkai and is in charge of providing heat energy supply to households, state authorities and businesses in the city and within the districts.
+Project Summary Salcininku silumos tinklai, Ltd is the operator of the district heating system in Salcininkai and is in charge of providing heat energy supply to households, state authorities and businesses in the city and within the districts.
 The annual heat demand of approximately 30 GWh is transmitted through a 18.7 km distribution network to about 2,200 consumers.
 The retrofitting measure were applied to the power plant in the city of Salcininkai, in which problems with high costs of heat generation, depending on fossil fuel were identified.
-The district heating system was upgrade by installing a 5 MW wood chips fired boiler with 1.25 MW condensing economizer.
-Besides the economic aspects, the decision for the upgrading project was made for local and regional reasons.
+The district heating system was upgraded by installing a 5 MW wood chips fired boiler with 1.25 MW condensing economizer.
+The project was implemented in order to reduce the greenhouse gas emissions and to decrease the heat production costs.
+Besides the economic aspects, the decision for the upgrading project was made for local and regional reasons, such as increasing the attractiveness of district heating and promote local business of biomass production rather than using imported natural gas.
+Such type projects very effective in the respects of: decarbonisation, lowering of DH heat price, increasing competitiveness of DH technology, reducing local emissions, fiscal effect for municipal and state budget.